Adjudica.AI — Glass Box Solutions, Inc.

 Despite our best efforts to minimize errors, AI may:

-- Contain outdated information: Training data has cutoff dates; recent changes may not be reflected
+- Contain outdated information: Training data has cutoff dates; recent WCAB en banc decisions or new DWC regulations may not be reflected

-- Oversimplify: Complex legal or medical issues may be presented too simply
+- Oversimplify: Complex apportionment analyses, overlapping body parts, or disputed injury dates may be presented too simply

-- Generate incomplete analysis: Some relevant factors may not be identified
+- Generate incomplete analysis: Some relevant factors — like an unreported prior injury affecting apportionment — may not surface if the document was not uploaded

 2.3 About "Hallucination"